don't get phished

-The people who do this kind of thing are hoping that you’re not paying attention.
-They are counting on you to trust something that looks familiar.
-In short, they are preying on the busy, the unaware, and the lazy.
-Any one of the three are potential victims that can be exploited…and that covers an ocean of people.
+The scammers who make these attacks hope you’re not paying attention.
+They count on you to trust something that looks familiar or react before you can think about it.
+In short, they prey on the busy, the unaware, and the lazy.
+Any one of the three are potential victims that can be exploited—and that covers an ocean of people.

 - Email addresses